4 POE PORTS

 IP cameras connect to a LAN through a network cable.
 To create a LAN you need at least one switch to connect the cameras.
 To easily cover large areas you can use several switches connected to each other.
 Our POE switches are not ordinary computer switches, but are specifically designed for video surveillance networks.
 This is why they are ideal to make secure and reliable networks on which you can base your IP video surveillance system.
 Below is an example of a small IP network; please note the POE switch that allows you to connect two cameras.

 This range includes switches with 4.8 and 16 RJ45 POE ports.
 Each port can supply Power Over Ethernet to a camera.
 You can connect any POE camera (IEEE802.3af 15W) and even motorized POE + cameras (IEEE802.3at 30W) because each port supports both standards.
 Of course you can also connect devices that do not require power, such as a PC or NVR.
-In addition to the POE ports, all switches also have one or two UPLINK ports for the incoming LAN.
+In addition to the POE ports, most switches also have one or two UPLINK ports for the incoming LAN.
 Each port has two LEDs that indicate POE power and data.

 This range includes 10/100 and 10/100/1000 switches.
 The 10/100 switches can handle a maximum data transmission speed of 100 Mbps.
 They are ideal for the connection of IP cameras that also have a 10/100 network interface and takes less than 10 Mbps each, depending on the video streaming setting.
 If the band to be handled exceeds 100 Mbps you have to use the 10/100/1000 switches, also called Gigabit switches.
 For instance, you should use a Gigabit switch when you need to connect other switches, each with a certain number of cameras.
 Some switches have 10/100 ports for the cameras and 10/100/1000 uplink ports to communicate faster with upstream devices.